josephdattilo03/Assassin/README.md

 5.)
 Play the game - When you kill a player, you recieve their target.
 Continue this cycle until only one person remains.

-### What making this site taught me.
-1.)
-Connecting frontend and backend - This is my first experience creating a dynamic website.
-I had improved my skills at html and css, but this is the first time I have tied it together with a backend and frontend library.

-2.)
-The importance of having a plan and DRY - One of the biggest issues I had with this project was scalability.
-When I decided I wanted to add a new feature, I felt as though I could have organised better to make the integration process easier.
-Additionally, I only learned of some of the more in-depth features of jinja2 (frontend) later in the project, which caused a lot more difficuly creating new layouts.